 - 1) Be fair!
 If a person made a genuine effort to contribute, then award 10.
 Do not give points to a student for an assignment if that student was absent the day a group assignment was done in class.
-And, do not give any points on a group homework assignment if the person did not contribute. - 2) You cannot give anyone in your group more than 10 points.
+And, do not give any points on a group homework assignment if the person did not contribute.
+You will lose points if it you award points to group-members that did not contribute. - 2) You cannot give anyone in your group more than 10 points.
 (This prevents people from giving their friends an unfairly large amount of points, which would necessarily hurt other members of the group because there would be less points to distribute to other group members). - 3) You do not have to distribute all of the points.
 If someone does not contribute appropriately, then give him or her less than 10 points.
 And, as stated previously, if someone is absent in your group on the day of the assignment, then give him/her no points; i.e., a zero. - 4) Anyone receiving an average of less than 7.0 on his or her peer evaluation at the end of the semester will automatically lose his or her group-based points.
 So, for example, if a student receives an average of less than 7.0 in lecture, the student will lose all of the group-based points earned by the group in lecture.
-This amounts to a maximum 580 points out of 4720 possible in the course and constitutes 12.2% of the total course grade; i.e., just over one letter grade.
-In the same way, if a student receives an average of less than 7.0 on his or her peer evaluation in lab, the student will lose all of the group-based points in lab, which is a maximum of 450 points.
-This equals 9.5% of the total course grade.
-And, if a student received less than 7.0 in both lecture and lab, they would lose up to 21.8% of the total course points; i.e., more than 2 letter grades.
-The point is, "Do your best to contribute to the group:"

-5) Failure to peer evaluate correctly (and/or on-time) results in the loss of overall course points.
-Please see peer evaluation online application or peer evaluation form for details.
+This amounts to a maximum 600 points out of 4000 possible in the course and constitutes 15% of the total course grade.
+In the same way, if a student receives an average of less than 7.0 on his or her peer evaluation in lab, the student will lose all of the group-based points in lab, which is a maximum of 400 points.
+This equals 10% of the total course grade.
+And, if a student received less than 7.0 in both lecture and lab, they would lose up to 25% of the total course points; i.e., more than 2 letter grades.
+The point is, "Do your best to contribute to the group:" - 5) Failure to peer evaluate correctly (and/or on-time) results in the loss of 40 points from the overall set of course points.

-It is the last 2 rules that normally ensure everyone will contribute to the group's efforts!
+It is the last rule that normally ensures everyone will contribute to the group's efforts!
 Also, the fact that the score is an average prevents anyone who might be unfair in the awarding of points from single-handedly undermining the final grade of a group member.
-And, if one student gives a score that is much less than those of other students (which implies that it is unfair), I have the option of ignoring that score.
+I have the option of adjusting and/or ignore a score should it not reflect your effort.
 In fact, I can override a low average score if there is evidence that the grade was unfairly assigned by the group.
-This serves as a safety net for each student.